0xCSMNT/protocol-modelling/README.md

 3. Add realistic transaction cost models - price depth on DEXs, swaps between collateral.
 4. Introduce market volatility and liquidity constraints to the simulation.
 5. Optimize the rebalancing algo, reserve ratio and add max tx size if neccessary
+6. Add in multiple funds and solver role that is looking for profitable opportunities to rebalance multiple funds
-6. Add in withdrawals and behavioural assumptions:
+7. Add in withdrawals and behavioural assumptions:
-    a. e.g if the market goes down x amount, we expected y withdrawals
+    a. e.g if the market goes down x amount, we expected y withdrawals across all funds

 Expertise in optimization algorithms would be particularly valuable in refining the `smart_rebalance` method and developing more advanced allocation strategies that can adapt to changing market conditions.